Unannounced Change to Canvas New Quizzes: Save before Build

 TIP: Use availability dates to allow specific students to take the quiz at alternate times.

 Adding Instructions and Questions

-- Open the Build tab to start adding the quiz instructions and questions.
+- From the Build tab, add the quiz instructions and questions.

 Your quiz can include a mix of automatically and manually graded questions.